SrParavel/health-profile/README.md

 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/types/FormStep.ts'>FormStep.ts</a></b></td>
-								<td>- Defines the structure for form steps in the project, including title, description, context, fields, and icon<br>- This code file plays a crucial role in organizing and displaying form-related information within the application architecture.</td>
+								<td>- Defines a structured interface for form steps within the project, specifying title, description, context, fields, and icon<br>- This code file plays a crucial role in organizing and standardizing the information displayed in each step of the form, ensuring consistency and clarity throughout the user interaction flow.</td>
 							</tr>
 							</table>
 						</blockquote>